State Office Spotlight: AARP Colorado

-C. Build capacity for program delivery and make the free Senior Planet licensing program available to state office partners – available to all state offices – unlimited capacity
+C. Train state office partners to deliver in-person Senior Planet classes through the free Senior Planet Licensing Program – available to all state offices – unlimited capacity

 D. Provide age-friendly digital equity planning and implementation expertise and support – available to all states – unlimited capacity

 Specifically, we can support AARP state offices by:

 - Working in collaboration with AARP Government Affairs to support public comment on State’s draft Digital Equity Act plans (based on timing of your state’s digital equity planning.
 OATS will continue to provide support to states in the planning stage).